Five Dollar Wrench

 Drifters aren't bad people.
 They're just wandering because they can.
 Sure, they'll take advantage of you if you let 'em, but so will anybody else, right?

 This guy looked like an old man, but I'm guessing he just lived hard.
-Not the hopeless kind of hard I grew up with in Tonawka.
+Not the hopeless kind of hard I grew up with in Tonawa.
 More like the kind where disaster might be straight ahead, but you go in face first because it is your choice to do so.

 I told him I was going to Gary and asked where he was headed.